RxLaboratory/Duik/src-docs/docs/guide/constraints/kinematics.md

     - ***End*** is the rotation of the layer at the end (e.g. the foot), if any.
         This layer is not actually a part of the IK/FK setup, but it's useful to be able to animate it right from this effect.
 - ***FK Overlap***:
-    Instead of animating the two or three FK rotation values manually, this FK with automatic overlapping animation[^4] may help you animate the whole limb with a single value.
+    Instead of animating the two or three FK rotation values manually, this FK with automatic overlapping animation[*](../../misc/glossary.md) may help you animate the whole limb with a single value.
     - ***Overlap***: check this to enable the automatic overlapping animation.
     - ***Animation*** is the property you can animate to automatically animate the whole limb.
         This works espacially well to animate the arm swinging during a walk cycle for example.
     - ***Flexibility*** adjusts the quantity of overlapping animation.
 It is an arbitrary value.
     - ***Resistance*** adjusts the delay between the rotation of each part of the limb.
 It is an arbitrary value.
 - ***Stretch***:
-    - ***Auto-Stretch*** makes the limb stretch if it's too short to reach the location of the controller.
+    - ***Auto-Stretch*** makes the limb stretch[*](../../misc/glossary.md) if it's too short to reach the location of the controller.
     - ***Stretch*** stretches both the first and second layer of the limb, keeping their relative lengths.
     - ***Upper stretch*** stretches the first layer (e.g. the thigh).
     - ***Lower stretch*** stretches the second layer (e.g. the calf).